 Very aware that his reflections of their work sounds like he’s swallowed a profound thesaurus, Le’aupepe seems determined to create music only if it means something.
 This is especially true for Let Me Be Clear, an EP he’s dubbed the bookend to his early 20s and a means to close that chapter of his life.

-We spoke to the GOY figurehead about the new EP, being a “deeply existential millennial trying to connect with other human beings” and the Kimye and Taylor Swift feud, naturally.
+We spoke to the GOY figurehead about the new EP and being a “deeply existential millennial trying to connect with other human beings”.

 Music Feeds: Congratulations on finishing the new EP Let Me Be Clear.
 Five of the six songs on the album were originally written for The Positions, right?